Barrow Sixth Form College

-Barrow Sixth Form College, part of Furness College, is in the outskirts of Barrow-in-Furness, Cumbria, England.
+Barrow Sixth Form College, no longer considered a sixth form college, is part of Furness College, and is in the outskirts of Barrow-in-Furness, Cumbria, England.
 Barrow Sixth Form College was established in 1979 to fulfil the role of the main A level provider in Barrow following the merger of the two Barrow Grammar Schools and their change to deliver education to only 11 to 16 year-olds.
-It is the only sixth form college in Cumbria.
-A levels and Cambridge Technical qualifications are taught in buildings that have been specially designed for students over the age of sixteen.
-It includes facilities for physically disabled students and is a satellite campus for Beaumont.
-The college primarily educates students within the age range of 16–18 years, as well as courses for adult learners.
+It was the only sixth form college in Cumbria before the removal of the Barrow Sixth Form College name in 2024.
+There are now no sixth form colleges in Cumbria.

-In August 2016, the college gained chartered college status.
-This membership is awarded to the higher performing further education colleges and training providers in the UK.
-The college is also a member of the National Skills Academy for Nuclear.
+In 2024, the Furness College leadership team permanently removed the name of 'Barrow Sixth Form College', in place since 1979, and replaced it with ‘the sixth form’.
+This marks the end of the only sixth form college in Cumbria.

 Profile

 As part of Furness College, the college is the largest provider of education and training in south Cumbria offering a wide range of A levels and technical/professional courses to its students.
 The college works closely with its local community providing a wide range of part-time and full-time courses and links closely to the courses offered at the Channelside campus.

-The college has over 1400 students aged 16–18, of which over 500 study at the Rating Lane campus.
+The college has around 950 students aged 16–18, of which over 300 study at the Rating Lane campus.